ttlew/conversation/configure-workspace.md

 You use the {{site.data.keyword.conversationshort}} tool to create workspaces.
 Follow these steps to create a workspace:

-1. If the "Service Details" page is not already open, click your {{site.data.keyword.conversationshort}} service instance on the Bluemix console.
+1. If the "Service Details" page is not already open, click your {{site.data.keyword.conversationshort}} service instance from the console.
 (When you create a service instance, the "Service Details" page is displayed.)

 1. On the "Service Details" page, scroll down to **Conversation tooling** and click **Launch tool**.